alemart/speedy-vision/README.md

 Runs the provided `pipeline`, outputting a [lightweight clone](#speedymediaclone) of the media containing the result.

+**Note:** while faster to generate, lightweight clones are linked to each other.
+Clone your media if you intend to run two or more pipelines with the same `SpeedyMedia` instance, e.g., write `await media.clone().run(pipeline)`.

 ###### Arguments

 * `pipeline: SpeedyPipeline`.

 ###### Returns

-A Promise that resolves to the resulting image: a new `SpeedyMedia` object.
+A `Promise` that resolves to the resulting image: a new `SpeedyMedia` object.

 ###### Example